PAQSGui/AstroGUI/ideas.md

 Ideas:
 scale the graphs correctly #More manageable scale, but ideally it should be relative to window size or smth divide the visible spectrum into 3 parts and equally between the 3 graphs #should they overlap?
+Make error line a slightly paler version of the color

 Make plot update when changing to next file add cases for canceling browse-dialog